mikependon/RepoDB/Docs/pages/cache.rst

 Upon creating a repository, the `fileCache` variable is being passed in the `cache` parameter.
 This signals the repository to use the `FileCache` class as the `Cache` object manager of the `Query` operation.

 **Note:** The caller can activate a debugger on the `FileCache` class to enable debugging.
-When the callers call the `Query` method and passed a `cacheKey` value on it, the breakpoint will be hitted by the debugger if it is placed inside `Add` method of the `FileCache` class.
+When the callers call the `Query` method and passed a `cacheKey` value on it, the breakpoint will be hitted by the debugger.